JohannesBuchner/UltraNest/docs/issues.rst

 To suppress the status line, set ``show_status=False`` in `sampler.run()``.

-See the documentation of `:py:meth:ultranest.ReactiveNestedSampler.run()`.
+See the documentation of :py:meth:`ultranest.ReactiveNestedSampler.run()`.

 To suppress the logging to stderr, set up a logging handler::